cidgoh/DataHarmonizer/README.md

 ## Roadmap

-This project is currently in the pre-alpha phase, and therefore still under active development, with new features being added regularly.
+This project is currently in the beta phase, with new features being added occasionally.

 ## Acknowledgement